XML News Feed

-In partnership with Janco Associates, Inc. we have combined the policies that have been developed over time with some of the best IT organizations around the globe into a single package.
-With this bundle you get a PDF file that has all of the procedures in a single document that is over 210 pages long.
+Janco has combine the policies that it has developed over time with some of the best IT organizations around the globe into a single package.
+With this bundle you get a PDF file that has all of the procedures in a single document that is over 300 pages long.
 It would take your staff months to develop these procedures from scratch.
 In addition you get a separate MS-Word document for each procedure which can easily be modified.

 This bundle contains the following policies: